caltechlibrary/newt/newt_yaml_syntax.md

 # Newt YAML syntax

-Newt programs are configured in YAML files.
-Newt programs may focus on some properties and ignore others.
-The interpretation is specific to the program.
+Newt is configured in a YAML file.
+A Newt program may focus on some properties and ignore others.
+What is described below is the complete YAML syntax use in a Newt project that uses all of the Newt programs.

+## Top level properties

 These are the top level properties in YAML files.

-application
+applications
-: (optional: newtrouter, newtgenerator, newtmustache) holds the run time configuration used by the Newt web service and metadata about the application you're creating.
+: (optional) holds the run time configuration used by the Newt applications.

 models
-: (optional: newtrouter, newtgenerator) This holds the description of the data models in your application.
+: (required by newtgenerator) This holds the description of the data models in your application.
 Each model uses the [GitHub YAML issue template syntax](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-forms) (abbr: GHYTS)

 routes
-: (optional: newtrouter, newtgenerator) This holds the routes for the data pipeline (e.g. JSON API and template engine sequence)
+: (required by newtrouter) This holds the routes for the data pipeline (e.g. JSON API and template engine sequence)

 templates
-: (optional: newtmustache)
+: (required by newtmustache)

-## the "application" property
+## The applications property

-The application properties are optional.
+The applications properties are optional.
 Some maybe set via command line.
-The the Newt application manual pages.
+See Newt application's manual page for specific ones.
+This property lets you override the default settings of the programs.
+It also allows for setting aliases for off the shelf services that are required by your Newt based project.
+The applications property may hold

+newtrouter
+: this containes configuration for the Newt Router, i.e. port and htdocs

+newtgenerator
+: this contains configuration for the Newt Generator, e.g. port, namespace

+newtmustache
+: this contains configuration for Newt Mustache, i.e. port

+options
+: holds key value pairs of which can be referenced in the values of models, routes and templates.

+environment
+: (optional: newtrouter, newtmustache) this is a list of operating system environment that will be available to routes.
+This is used to pass in secrets (e.g. credentials) need in the pipeline

+### Configuring Newt programs

 namespace
-: (optional: newtgenerator) uses this in the SQL generated for setting up Postgres+PostgREST
+: (newtgenerator) uses this in the SQL generated for setting up Postgres+PostgREST

 port
-: (optional: newtrouter, newtmustache) default is This port number the Newt web services uses to listen for request on localhost
+: (all) default is This port number the Newt web services uses to listen for request on localhost

 htdocs
-: (optional: newtrouter only) Directory that holds your application's static content
+: (newtrouter) Directory that holds your application's static content

-metadata
-: (optional) This holds metadata about your application using the [CITATION.cff](https://citation-file-format.github.io/) YAML syntax under metadata.

-environment
-: (optional: newtrouter, newtmustache) this is a list of operating system environment that will be available to routes.
-This is used to pass in secrets (e.g. credentials) need in the pipeline

-The fifth attribute in application is special.
-It can be used in instead of `metadata`.
-If you maintain a CITATION.cff file you can point to it to avoid maintaining it in two places.
-When the Newt router or code generated is started up it will copy the contents into the `metadata` property.

-citation
-: (optional) This points at an file (e.g. CITATION.cff).
-It is used to populate the metadata property at startup

 ## the "routes" property